chuckgrigsby0/ml_dollar_stores_and_food_access_rep_ajae/README.md

 **Configuration Notes:**
 - Rural models: `--mem=21gb --cpus-per-task=3`
 - Urban models: `--mem=60gb --cpus-per-task=3`
-- Same email and account configuration from training.
+- Same email and account configuration from training (see Configuration Notes in Step 1)

 #### Step 3: Bootstrapped Estimates of Model Diagnostics and Analyses of Treatment Effects